horazont/xaprsd/README.rst

 X-APRS Daemon
 #############

 Convert an APRS feed into an X-APRS feed.
-This is an implementation of an X-APRS feed as proposed by Georg Lukas.
+This is an implementation of an X-APRS feed as proposed by `Georg Lukas on aprsdroid.org <https://aprsdroid.org/xaprs/>`_.

 Warning
 -------